aragon/aragon-apps/apps/agent/README.md

 ### 1.5.
 Forwarder

-Agent implements the [Forwarder](https://hack.aragon.org/docs/forwarding-intro) interface, which allow the possibility to execute EVMScripts and higher flexibility in inter-DAO interactions.
+Agent implements the [Forwarder](https://hack.aragon.org/docs/forwarding-intro) interface, which allows the possibility to execute EVMScripts, resulting in higher flexibility in inter-DAO interactions.
+A great example about how you can use the Agent app in very complex scenarios can be found [here](https://blog.aragon.one/riding-the-evm-with-agent-and-evm-scripts), where the Aragon Network used it to cast multiple votes in a single call, forwarded through a Voting and a Token Manager app.

 Executing EVMScripts with the Agent app requires the `RUN_SCRIPT_ROLE` permission and can be parametrized with the `keccak256` hash of the script.